BEST way to fly

 Complete the Application Here

 APPLICATION STEP 2: Once you submit your B.E.S.T.
-Program on-line application, the program Commandant (Lt Col Larry Stewart) will review your application.
-Within a couple of days, you will find out your status.
+Program on-line application, the program Commandant (Lt Col Larry Stewart) will review your application and give you a phone call to discuss your interest in the program, and answer any questions you may have.
+Within a couple of days of that, you will find out your status.
 You will be notified that your application:

 1. is being accepted, and and you will receive a call to confirm your attendance at one of our weekly meetings, or